Before we embark on the study of genre in cinematic discourse, one or two questions are in order.

 The two questions above should lead to further discussion outside of these short notes, but in the main, we can say that genre in the analysis of cinema should be viewed as a translinguistic concept – as in Bakhtin's use of the term – and not something merely confined to language, as in more orthodox, language-based approaches to discourse.
 We can also say here that one difference from some approaches in discourse analysis is that our approach here will dispense with the need to look for obligatory and optional elements in a particular cinematic genre (refer to Ruqaiya Hasan's approach, as summarised in the quotation (p.
 51) of Tan Xiaofeng's article “Semantic Attributes and Lexicogrammatical Patterns”).
 It does not mean that obligatory and optional constituents do not exist in cinematic genres, but that these may be confined to specific spatio-temporal contexts, and finding obligatory and optional constituents that are more generally applicable, apart from those that are trivial or negligible, would be exceptionally difficult.
 However, an approach in discourse analysis that is relevant, which is also a prevalent approach in the semiotic analysis of texts, is the division of the cross-textual relationships into paradigmatic and syntagmatic features.
 You will find that many of the points mentioned in the discussion on cinematic genre here pertain to the paradigmatic plane of discourse.

-One problem with the study of cinematic genres is that, in spite of their importance in the study, appreciation and promotion of film, the idea of genre is sometimes viewed negatively.
+A further problem with the study of cinematic genres is that, in spite of their importance in the study, appreciation and promotion of film, the idea of genre is sometimes viewed negatively.
 The term genre film, for example, quite often refers to films that are low-budget and unsuccessful.
 The negative attitude towards genre is undoubtedly promulgated by the commercial attempt to exploit a particular genre without expanding the required resources, whether financial or aesthetic, in order for a film to reach a certain standard.
 But this negative attitude towards genre appears to be restricted to this, and the study of genre is accorded some respect in film studies.

 As stated in the chapter on “Cinematic Narratives” in NT, a four-fold division of cinematic genres, along the following lines, is quite common: